menome/controllerBot/README.md

-# photoBot
+# ControllerBot

-Post processing bot that pulls employee photos
+Bot that controls other bots.